-Career Technical Instruction (CTI) is a specialized intervention service designed to support high school students with disabilities enrolled in career, technical and agricultural education classes.
-Primary goals of the program are to provide appropriate learning supports in the CTAE environment, instruction, and opportunities that result in the attainment of entry level job skills, self-determination skills, and transition skills.
+Career Technical Instruction (CTI) support services in Georgia provide assistance to students with disabilities in career and technical education classes.
+In addition, CTI Coordinators structure transitional services to assist students with postsecondary goals and job placement.
 One environment in which CTI support services can be provided is the WBL program, which offers students numerous learning opportunities beyond the classroom by allowing them to explore career options by working with businesses and organizations.
 As future employees, students with disabilities may face unique challenges, such as lower incomes, inadequate training, lack of skills, and lower retention rates.
 Practical applications that students gain through Work Based Learning experiences help them focus on their career interests and provide them with real work experience.